Ante Prkačin: Biography

 In October 1999, he founded a new party called New Croatia (Nova Hrvatska), and under its banner ran for Croatian President.
 In the first round of the 2000 Croatian presidential election he won just 0.28% of the vote, finishing 7th, and was eliminated.

-While not achieving much in the world of politics, Prkačin managed to remain in public spotlight by often appearing in various talk shows and being involved in Croatian entertainment industry.
+Prkačin managed to remain in public spotlight by often appearing in various talk shows and being involved in Croatian entertainment industry.
 In 2001 he tried acting and played the role of a priest in a movie Slow Surrender.

 In 2004, Prkačin was briefly in the public spotlight after two of his friends engaged in an urban gunfight in Slavonski Brod because of a conflict between him and Mladen Kruljac, another officer from the Croatian war.

 In January 2009, Prkačin testified as a witness before a court in Sarajevo regarding the 1999 assassination of Jozo Leutar, the then-Minister of Internal Affairs of the Federation of Bosnia and Herzegovina.
 Three months later, Ante Jelavić said Prkačin had implicated him and accused him of being a former member of Yugoslav secret service KOS.

 In August 2009, one Sakib Balić, a former HOS soldier, publicly accused Prkačin of commanding HOS units that participated in the Sijekovac killings, when numerous Serb civilians were killed in the village of Sijekovac near Bosanski Brod on 26 March 1992.
 The same accusation was echoed by one Ane Mihajlović, a veteran from the Army of Republika Srpska, at the event in May 2010 when Ivo Josipović and Sulejman Tihić visited the site to pay respect to around fifty civilian victims of the March 1992 events.
 Prkačin denied any connection to the killings in Sijekovac.
 The site and the visit provoked some controversy in the Croatian public, with allegations of impropriety levelled against President Josipović and the authorities of Republika Srpska.

 In 2011 Prkačin returned to Croatian Party of Rights.

+In the 2020 Croatian parliamentary election, he ran as a candidate on the Homeland Movement list and won a seat in the Sabor.